tub78/CentralizedVCS/README.md

 ## > list, add, forget, remove, commit, status

-You can list, add, forget, remove, and commit to the repo with the following commands
+You can list, add, forget, remove, and commit files to the repo with the following commands

 ``` bash
 hg manifest